Olaf Lange (basketball): Mitteldeutscher Basketball Club

 Lange switched over to the men's side of coaching and became an assistant at Mitteldeutscher BC for one season.
 During his short time there, the team was the FIBA EuroCup Winner in 2004.

 Ros Casares Valencia

 Lange was named the head coach of Ros Casares in 2004 and got them to the Supercup Championship in the same year.

 UMMC Ekaterinburg

 Lange became the head coach at the Russian powerhouse UMMC Ekaterinburg in 2012.
 During his tenure with UMMC, Lange led the team to five straight Russian Premier League championships (2013–18) and two FIBA EuroLeague titles (2013, 2016).

 In January 2018, Lange departed as head coach from Ekaterinburg, just hours after they had defeated Nadezhda in a regular season victory.

 College

 Liberty

 In 2005, Lange made the jump to the American collegiate level, when he was named Associate Head Coach at Liberty University.
 He was in charge of overseeing overall game management, strategy development, scouting, team and individual development as well as supervising the team's strength and conditioning program.
 Lange spent two season with Liberty until 2007.

 WNBA

+Lange (center) coaching the Toronto Tempo alongside head coach and wife Sandy Brondello (right), May 2026.